Why do you put butter on a cat’s paws?

-Many well meaning people tell cat owners that when they move house they should put some butter on the top of your cat’s paws before letting him go outside for the first time.
-This tip is meant to prevent your cat from running away.
+One popular tip for cat owners moving house is to put some butter on your cat’s paws before letting him go outside his new house for the first time.
+This tip is meant to prevent your cat from running away or getting lost.

 The reasoning behind this suggestion has several possibilities, which include:

-As he licks the butter off his paws, he becomes accustomed to the scent of the new home.
+- As he licks the butter off his paws, he becomes accustomed to the scent of the new environment.

 Should you put butter on a cat’s paws when you move house?